-Yes.
 As of 1 June, anyone with symptoms can go to the ‘GGD’ (regional health authority) for a free test.
-You will not have to pay anything and do not need a referral from your general practitioner.
+You do not need a referral from your general practitioner.
+You will not have to pay anything, the deductible will not be charged.
 To make an appointment, go to Coronatest.nl (log in using your DigiD) or call the national freephone number 0800-1202 between 8am and 8pm.
 Make sure you have your Dutch personal identification number (BSN) to hand.
 Further information is available here.

 You are reimbursed for urgent medical care abroad.
 However, your health insurance does not reimburse the costs of travel, accommodation or preventive measures.
 If you are admitted to hospital abroad or have further questions while abroad, call the CZ Helpline on +31 13 468 04 02.

 On the advice of ‘Zorginstituut Nederland’, Minister for Medical Care Tamara van Ark has decided to temporarily extend the reimbursements provided by the general insurance policy for recovery care for seriously ill COVID-19 patients.
 Both COVID-19 patients who have been admitted to an ICU and COVID-19 patients who were treated in nursing wards or were seriously ill at home will qualify for this extended reimbursement.

 Yes, it will be reimbursed.
 The surcharge will have the code C88 or F902.
 Over the period from 1 August 2020 to 31 October 2020, your oral care provider is authorised to add this surcharge to your invoice once per treatment day to cover the costs of the additional measures they have to take on account of the coronavirus situation.
 If you want to find out more about this, visit the .